the home of the Spitfire Flying Club which has over 400 members.

 flying, usually for a monthly fee and a reasonable hourly rate.

-certified for JAA continuation training and we specialise in
+a certified ATO for EASA continuation training and we specialise in

 revalidations, renewals after lapse, UK introductions for